khozzy/phd/book/chapters/4_biased_exploration/41_introduction.md

-# Internalizing knowledge with increased input-space
+# Optimizing formation of internal model
 This will be some introduction.

 ```{tableofcontents}